Skip to content

 If God knows everything, do we really have free will?

-The harder version of the question is this: if God not only knows but actively sustains the reality in which choosing occurs, does genuine freedom still exist inside a system He holds together?
+The hard version of the question is not simply that God knows the outcome.
+It is that He sustains the chooser.
+If God not only sees every choice but holds together the reality in which choosing occurs, does genuine freedom still exist inside a system He maintains?

 The possibility of distance is the cost of creatures who can truly move.
 Without that possibility, they would not be creatures at all.
 They would be reflections.